andrewseamanco/Interaction-Design-Project/README.md

-# Parlay
+# Parley

-This github repositiory contains all the documents relating to Parlay.
+This github repositiory contains all the documents relating to Parley.

 Documents created by Taylor Flanagan, Kaitlyn Behrens, Booker Martin, and Andrew Seaman